corelight/LLM-Ninja/Readme.md

    ```bash
    pip install -r requirements.txt
    ```
-4. Now follow the instructions in the script you would like to run.
+4. Now follow the instructions for the script above you would like to run.

 ## Contributing